agilej/RTL/readme.md

 # Installation

-Add dependency in maven. currently you need to install the artifact manually
+Currently you need to install the artifact manually

+1. `git clone git://github.com/donnior/RTL.git`
+2. `mvn install`

+Add dependency in maven to use it.

 ```xml
 <dependency>